 There are many ways to use the search tools on this page to find documents, references and links of use for everything from casual reading to in-depth research.

-First, try a search by Subject — most easily selected by clicking on the most appropriate term in the column of the right side of this and every other page.
+First, try a search by Subject — most easily selected by clicking on the most appropriate term in the column on the right side of this and every search page.

-The second way to search, is simply a full text search using the most specific possible terms relevant to their interest (e.g., acropora, rather than coral.)
+The second way to search is simply a full text search using the most specific relevant terms (e.g., acropora, rather than coral.)
 This search is built into the WordPress platform that IRF.ORG uses, and it searches across all textual material in the website.
 The RULES for WordPress full text search are presented at the bottom of this page, and might help you to avoid some unexpected results.

 Third, and especially if your interest is in information developed specifically by IRF, is to search by Category (which are listed in the upper right corner of each page).
-These Categories correspond to the major programmatic themes pursued by the Foundation, which are explained directly, at length, with lists of publications in the Legacy section of this web site.
+These four Categories correspond to the major programmatic themes pursued by the Foundation, which are explained directly, at length, in the Legacy section of this website.

-Fourth, in a related vein since 1995, IRF has moderated dozens of e-mail discussion groups on the “Yahoogroups” platform.
-Each group has an archive that is text-searchable, if you register with the that group.
+Fourth, in a related vein, since 1995 IRF has moderated dozens of e-mail discussion groups on the “Yahoogroups” platform.
+Each group has an archive that is text-searchable, if you register with that group.
 At this page, we have information about the subject matter of the main e-mail groups and how to register.

-An underlying premise for Dr. Ed Towle’s establishment of the Foundation, and all of IRF’s work, was the conviction that, especially for highly stressed small island environments, reliable information (both historic and current) needs to be emphasized as the basis for improved, less risky, decision-making about resource management.
-This heritage web site (IRF.ORG) is an attempt to provide electronic access to much of the information collected and produced by Island Resources from 1972 to 2015, and to provide some information about the context that Island Resources provided for those products.
+POSTSCRIPT: An underlying premise for the establishment of the Foundation and all of IRF’s subsequent work was the conviction that for highly stressed small island environments, access to reliable information (both historic and current) needed to be emphasized as the basis for improved, less risky, decision-making about resource management.
+Details about the organizational dimensions and history of the environmental library first established by the Foundation in the 1970s can be found at Historical Development of the IRF Library Collection.

 Rules for WordPress Full Text Search: